Ipomopsis aggregata

-Ipomopsis aggregata is a species of biennial flowering plant in the phlox family, Polemoniaceae, commonly known as scarlet trumpet, scarlet gilia, or skyrocket because of its scarlet red flowers with lobes curving back as if blown back by rocketing through the air.
+Ipomopsis aggregata is a species of biennial flowering plant in the phlox family, Polemoniaceae, commonly known as scarlet skyrocket, scarlet gilia, or skyrocket.

 Description

-Ipomopsis aggregata has characteristic red, trumpet-shaped flowers and basal leaves stemming from a single erect stem.
-Depending on elevation, height can range from 12 in in Rocky Mountain alpine areas, to over 5 ft in areas of southern Texas.
+Scarlet skyrockets are herbaceous plants that grow a flowering stem that is typically 20 to 100 cm tall.
+They have characteristic red, trumpet-shaped flowers and basal leaves stemming from a single erect stem.
 Trumpet flowers can range from white, red, orange-red, and pink.
 Pink flowers are especially common in high mesa areas of Colorado, such as the Flat Tops, Grand Mesa, or the Uncompahgre Plateau.
 Yellow flowers have been reported for plant but are extremely rare.
 Fernlike leaves are low to the ground, helping encourage warmth in colder areas, and have silver specks and a fine white pubescence.
 A well-known delicacy in nature, I. aggregata is well adapted to herbivory, as it can regrow multiple flowering stalks once lost.
 Although herbivory initially reduces seed and fruit count of the plant, intermediate herbivory and its stimulating factors could lead to the plant growing larger over time.

-In its first year, the plant appears as a cluster of distinctive leaves, which collect energy into the taproot, from which it rapidly grows in its second year.
+The many flowers, usually around 84 per plant, open in a series over four to seven weeks.

+Scarlet skyrockets are generally a monocarpic plant, with plants dying after setting seed, but can very rarely go on to flower a second time.
+Field studies in Colorado found that plants are generally three to seven years old when they produce flowers.